noapoleon/dotfiles/README.md

     - [ ] .vim and .viminfo (without interfering with nvim)
     - [ ] wget-hsts
     - [ ] .zshenv (change skeleton or whatnot in etc)
+- [ ] zshrc alias should prompt to source .zshrc file upon exiting editor with [y/N]